-- Terminal respiratory secretions (known as a“death rattle”) are a sign that death is very close.
-These sounds are caused by fluid that collects in the back of the throat and windpipe in patients who no longer have a swallowing or cough reflex.
-Repositioning the patient and elevating the head of the bed can be helpful.
+- Terminal respiratory secretions (known as a“death rattle”) are a sign that death is close.
+These sounds are caused by fluid that collects in the back of the throat and windpipe in individuals who no longer have a swallowing or cough reflex.
+Repositioning and elevating the head of the bed can be helpful.
 Gentle suctioning and medications to dry up secretions may also be used.

 Care and Treatment

 Palliative care is specialized medical care that focuses on relieving pain and other symptoms of illness.
-Palliative care is appropriate for any patient with a serious illness, regardless of the stage of the disease or the prognosis.
-Palliative care can be provided by a primary care provider or a specialist.
-There are also healthcare professionals with specialized training in palliative care who can help treat more difficult symptoms.
+Palliative care is appropriate for any person with a serious illness, regardless of the stage of the disease or how long the person is expected to live.
+Palliative care can be provided by a primary care provider or a specialist with extra training in this field to help treat more difficult symptoms.

 Do-Not-Resuscitate (DNR) Orders

 CPR (cardiopulmonary resuscitation) may be an effective treatment for unexpected sudden death, but it is not effective or appropriate for people who are near the end of life.
-A “Do-Not-Resuscitate” (or “DNR”) order can be written by your healthcare provider to help make sure you don’t receive unwanted CPR.
-Patients who have an implantable cardioverter defibrillator should talk with their healthcare providers about turning these devices off at the end of life to avoid painful, inappropriate shocks.
+A “Do-Not-Resuscitate” (or “DNR”) order can be written by your clinician to help make sure you don’t receive unwanted CPR.
+Individuals who have an implantable cardioverter defibrillator (ICD) should talk with their providers about turning these devices off at the end of life to avoid painful, inappropriate shocks.

 Orders for Life-Sustaining Treatment